Fair Pricing Policy: Understanding Price Governance & Why It Often Fails 🌄

 The business uses its pricing policy to maximise profits in the safest way possible.
-In all cases, sales and operations and finance teams should know what metrics and goals mean and how they help to price to drive more profits.
+In all cases, sales and operations and finance teams should know what metrics and goals mean.
+Also, how they help to price to drive more profits.

 (iii) Consider The Long term Financial Health of The Business:

 Generally, businesses hold back on charging a high price for their products and undersell their offers.
-They believe low prices generates more volume and revenue for the business and/or more competition into the industry.
+They believe low prices generate more volume and revenue for the business and or more competition into the industry.
 But very often this is not the case – as low prices don’t always guarantee an increase in unit sales.
-A pricing policy is there to remind you think of the risk of short term thinking; and keep an eye on the long term welfare of the company.
+A pricing policy is there to remind you to think of the risk of short term thinking.
+And keep an eye on the long term welfare of the company.

 (iv) Add Flexibility Into Your Price Governance: